winstonrplatt/Analyzing-Recruiting-Rankings-and-College-Football-Performance/README.md

 Output: Quarto / HTML report
 Project Type: Data visualization and regression analysis
 This project explores how college football recruiting rankings correlate with on-field performance across FBS programs.

+**See the FINALPROJECT.qmd and FINALPROJECT.html files in this repository**